Animal TB Research Group

-Prof Michele Miller has a PhD in veterinary Immunology and has worked as a clinical wildlife veterinarian at a number of zoos and as a conservation medicine researcher.
-She holds the NRF SARChI Chair in Animal Tuberculosis and her current research focus is the immunology, epidemiology, management and control of tuberculosis in animals and those aspects that impact the human-animal interface.
-Orcid:
+Michele is trained as a veterinary immunologist and veterinarian as well as having a Masters in Public Health, and is a specialist in the European College of Zoological Medicine.
+She has worked as a clinical veterinarian at several large U.S. zoos and as a conservation medicine researcher.
+Prof Miller holds the NRF SARChI Chair in Animal Tuberculosis, and her current research focus is the immunology, epidemiology, management and control of tuberculosis in animals and those aspects that impact the human-animal interface, using a One Health approach.

 As a researcher funded by the Wellcome Trust, a National Geographic explorer, and Vice Chairman of the Wildlife Disease Association Africa and the Middle East, Wynand is dedicated to unraveling the complexities of zoonotic Tuberculosis.
 His work involves a multidisciplinary approach to understanding the dynamics of disease transmission between livestock, wildlife, and humans and improving surveillance efforts to identify and respond to outbreaks.
 By studying the interfaces at which these three groups intersect, he is working towards identifying effective interventions that can prevent or break transmission.
 Ultimately, his aim is to reduce the burden of Tuberculosis on human and animal populations and mitigate the economic and social impacts of the disease.